RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Abstract

 \section{Abstract}

-We introduce a randomized algorithm, namely \rchol{}, to construct an approximate Cholesky factorization for a given sparse Laplacian matrix (a.k.a., graph Laplacian).
-The (exact) Cholesky factorization for the matrix introduces a clique in the associated graph after eliminating every row/column.
-By randomization, \rchol{} samples a subset of the edges in the clique.
-We prove \rchol{} is breakdown free and apply it to solving linear systems with symmetric diagonally-dominant matrices.
+We introduce a randomized algorithm, namely \rchol{}, to construct an approximate Cholesky factorization for a given Laplacian matrix (a.k.a., graph Laplacian).
+From a graph perspective, the exact Cholesky factorization introduces a clique in the underlying graph after eliminating a row/column.
+By randomization, \rchol{} only retains a sparse subset of the edges in the clique {using a random sampling developed by Spielman and Kyng~\cite{sampling}}.
+We prove \rchol{} is breakdown free and apply it to solving large sparse linear systems with symmetric diagonally-dominant matrices.
 In addition, we parallelize \rchol{} based on the nested dissection ordering for shared-memory machines.
-Numerical experiments demonstrated the robustness and the scalability of \rchol{}.
-For example, our parallel code scaled up to 64 threads on a single node for solving the 3D Poisson equation, discretized with the 7-point stencil on a $1024\times 1024 \times 1024$ grid, or \textbf{one billion} unknowns.
+We report numerical experiments that demonstrate the robustness and the scalability of \rchol{}.
+For example, our parallel code scaled up to 64 threads on a single node for solving the 3D Poisson equation, discretized with the 7-point stencil on a $1024\times 1024 \times 1024$ grid, a problem that has \emph{one billion} unknowns.

 \begin{AMS} 65F08, 65F50, 62D05 \end{AMS}